CogniVita/discharge_summary_generator/README.md

 Overview:

-This project aims to automatically generate concise and informative discharge summaries from longer medical reports.
-It utilizes advanced natural language processing techniques to extract relevant information and generate summaries that capture the key details of a patient's hospital stay.
+This project aims to automatically generate concise and informative discharge summaries from various documents of patients.
+It utilizes state-of-the art model to extract relevant information and generate summaries that capture the key details of a patient's hospital stay.

-Features:

-Automatic extraction of relevant medical information from multiple documents.

-Generation of concise and coherent discharge summaries.

-Integration of state-of-the-art language models for accurate summarization.

-Easy-to-use command-line interface for summarization tasks.

 Access to MIMIC-III Dataset: